freeman-lab/spark-ml-streaming/README.md

 	bin/streaming-kmeans -h

+For two-dimensional data `-nd 2` you will see a scatter plot, and for one-dimensional data `-nd 1` you will see a line plot.

 ### Build
 The demo relies on a Scala package included pre-built inside `python/lib`.
 To rebuild it, use sbt: